 We decided that for maximum impact, we’d make the language and simulator free for students and instructors.
 We named the language Coral, because coral is a simple creature, like our language.
 Plus, we like having an excuse to post beautiful photos of coral.
 (We considered naming the language Amoeba, which are even simpler creatures, but gosh not quite as beautiful).

 We expect to continue to develop Coral, the simulator, and tutorials, and conduct research on Coral’s use, at our universities and at zyBooks as well.
 We hope the community of instructors and students finds that these items help students be attracted to and successful in learning programming.
-We welcome feedback — Please use the feedback link below, or send email to firstname.lastname@example.org (you can also reach out to us directly: email@example.com, firstname.lastname@example.org, email@example.com).
+We welcome feedback — email firstname.lastname@example.org with comments/questions or to ask to be connected with Frank, Roman, and/or Alex.